 Part 1 – Income Qualification Process:

-Once your application has been submitted, you will be contacted for a follow up interview to verify your income as needed.
+Once your application has been submitted, you will be contacted for a follow up interview by the Albany Housing Authority to verify your income as needed.
 Some of the paperwork you may be asked to provide includes, but is not limited to:

 - Birth certificates & social security cards for all household members